henningte/ir/README.md

 ### Sources

-The complete data in this package is derived from Hodgkins et al. (2018) and was restructured to match the requirements of ‘ir’.
+`ir_sample_data` is derived from Hodgkins et al. (2018) and was reformatted to match the requirements of ‘ir’.
 The original article containing the data can be downloaded from
 <https://www.nature.com/articles/s41467-018-06050-2> and is distributed
 under the Creative Commons Attribution 4.0 International License (<https://creativecommons.org/licenses/by/4.0/>).
-The data on Klason lignin and holocellulose content was originally derived from De La Cruz, Florentino B., Osborne, and Barlaz (2016).
+The data on Klason lignin and holocellulose content are originally from De La Cruz, Florentino B., Osborne, and Barlaz (2016).

-This packages was developed in R (R version 4.2.0 (2022-04-22 ucrt)) (R Core Team 2019) using functions from devtools (Wickham, Hester, and Chang 2019), usethis (Wickham and Bryan 2019), rrtools (Marwick 2019) and roxygen2 (Wickham et al. 2019).
+This packages was developed in R (R version 4.2.0 (2022-04-22 ucrt)) (R Core Team 2019) using functions from ‘devtools’ (Wickham, Hester, and Chang 2019), ‘usethis’ (Wickham and Bryan 2019), and ‘roxygen2’ (Wickham et al. 2019).

 ### References